 Proper project management involves goal setting, strategic planning, realistic timelines, and constant reevaluation.
 At TAI, we do it all.
 We stay on top of project goals and meet with you regularly to discuss the progress.

 TAI assigns a designated Project Manager for every project we undertake.
 The Project Manager facilitates the resolution of issues and ensure that implementation efforts are conforming to the goals outlined in the planning documents.

 Additional tasks include:

 - Creating Issues Lists & Managing Issue Resolution

 - Monitoring Project Resources

-Technology Advisors uses a social project management software called ActiveCollab (AC) to organize project information.
+Technology Advisors uses a social project management software to organize project information.
 Through this platform, all project team members gain access to the project tasks and their status.
 Comments are stored in the project and are socialized among the team.
 All working documents and every version of an existing document are stored in AC for review and comment.
 Progress against tasks and milestones can be validated at any time by reviewing the AC project.

 Our End Goal